cloudfoundry/gorouter/README.md

 The `/routes` endpoint returns the entire routing table as JSON.
 Each route has an associated array of host:port entries.

+Aside from the two monitoring http endpoints (which are only reachable via the status port), specifying the `User-Agent` header with a value of `HTTP-Monitor/1.1` also returns the current health of the router.
+This is particularly useful when performing healthchecks from a Load Balancer.

-All of the endpoints require http basic authentication, credentials for which can be acquired through NATS.
+Because of the nature of the data present in `/varz` and `/routes`, they require http basic authentication credentials which can be acquired through NATS.
 The `port`, `user` and password (`pass` is the config attribute) can be explicitly set in the gorouter.yml config file's `status` section.

 ```
 status: